 Figure 9.
-There was no strong correlation between snow water equivalent percent of median on Moose Day and number of moose seen on Moose Day between 2009 and 2021.
+There was no strong correlation between snow water equivalent percent of median on Moose Day and number of moose seen on Moose Day between 2009 and 2022.

 Figure 10.
-There was no strong correlation between average daily temperature on Moose Day and number of moose seen on Moose Day between 2009 and 2021.
+There was no strong correlation between average daily temperature on Moose Day and number of moose seen on Moose Day between 2009 and 2022.
+This was the coldest Moose Day on record!